Neverball/neverball-docs/Entities.md

 A body can follow a path like a *func_train* and can have a detail model attached to it like a *misc_model*.

 A body that imports a detail model can have a "material" attribute set on it.
 A detail model that does not define its own materials will use the material given in this attribute.
 For example, a number of .map files that define ball geometry import the generic basic-ball.obj model and each sets a different material to import it with.

+## Scale and coordinate systems
+[scale]: #scale-and-coordinate-systems

+Neverball uses the standard OpenGL coordinate system: X points left, Y points up, and Z points backwards / towards the viewer.
+Radiant uses a different coordinate system: X points left, Y points forward and Z points up.

+Additionally, 64 Radiant units correspond to 1 Neverball unit (conventionally called a meter).

+*mapc* converts between these coordinate systems and units, so normally you don't have to think about this, with one exception: OBJ models use Neverball units and coordinate system.
+For example, *zrail2.obj* is a 2 units long railing along the Z axis in Neverball.
+However, when you import the model as a *misc_model* in Radiant, it will be displayed with the wrong scale and orientation.
+This makes it hard to work with, so here's a workaround: in Radiant, set "modelscale" to "64" and "angles" to "0 0 90" on the *misc_model* entity. *mapc* will ignore these, while Radiant can use them to display the model properly.